Hooodini/HooECS/README.md

 - **system** (System) - Instance of the system to be added
 - **type** (String) - optional; Should be either "draw" or "update"

 This function registers the system in the engine.
 The systems' functions will be called in the order they've been added.
-As long as the system implements either the `update` or the `draw` function, lovetoys will guess the `type` parameter for you.
+As long as the system implements either the `update` or the `draw` function, HooECS will guess the `type` parameter for you.

 **Note:** If a system implements both `draw` and `update` functions, you will need to specify the `type` and add the system twice, once to draw and once to update.
-Otherwise lovetoys couldn't know in what order to execute the `update` and `draw` methods.
+Otherwise HooECS couldn't know in what order to execute the `update` and `draw` methods.

 #### Engine:stopSystem(system)
 - **system** (String) - the name of the system